fallahn/xygine/tutorial/part_1/readme.md

             }
         });

 This looks a little wordy, so let’s break it down.
-A reference to the UISystem can be retrieved from the scene with `getSystem<T>()`.
+A reference to the `UISystem` can be retrieved from the scene with `getSystem<T>()`.
 Then a lambda expression is passed to `addMouseButtonCallback()`.
-The lambda signature for mouse button callbacks passes in a copy of the entity which is executing the callback - that is, the entity which has the `UIHitBox` component attached to it, and a copy of the event flags.
+The lambda signature for a mouse button callback passes in a copy of the entity which is executing the callback - that is, the entity which has the `UIHitBox` component attached to it, and a copy of the event flags.
 Event flags can be used to check which mouse button was pressed.
 In this case we’re looking for the left